jimhigson/oboe.js/writing/main/3_Background.md

 execution of each js frame of execution is no more than the monitor refresh rate, further optimisation is without practical benefit.
-Hence, writing extremely optimised Javascript, especially focusing on micro-optimisations that hurt code readability is a bit silly.
+Hence, writing extremely optimised Javascript, especially focusing on micro-optimisations that hurt code readability is a futile endeavour.

 > The user does something, then the app responds visually with immediacy
 > at 30 frames per second or more, and completes a task in a few hundred